-And I started going through the bookshelves and my Kindle looking for books to read again, which reminded me of the first book I ever decided to re-read.
+And I’m looking through the bookshelves and the Kindle looking for books to read again, which reminded me of the first book I ever decided to re-read.

 Remember when a summons for jury duty meant you were expected to show up every day for a month?
 One very hot July in the 1980s I served at the non-air conditioned Superior Court at Government Center in Boston.
 I only sat on one jury (guilty!).
 But something happened during that long, long month that became part of my life.